agdaniela/inflation-biblio/README.md

-# Bibliometric analysis based on inflation prediction
+# Bibliometric analysis on inflation prediction

 This repository includes a bibliometric analysis based on Dimensions (https://app.dimensions.ai/) articles meta-data: